 Factory Reset Protection: How It Works and How to Bypass?

-Generally, Android users wouldn't notice that their phones are protected by Factory Reset Protection(FRP) until the phone requires the initial Google account and password to reset.
-Now follow this tutorial to get a better understanding of FRP: including how it works, how to enable or disable the feature, moreover, how to bypass FRP if you forget the Google account and password.
+Google verification is called Factory Reset Protection (FRP) in Android.
+Generally, Android users wouldn't notice that their phones are protected by Factory Reset Protection until they need to verify Google account to access their phones.
+Now follow this tutorial to get a better understanding of FRP, including: how it works, how to enable or disable FRP, moreover, how to bypass Google account verification (FRP) on Samsung, LG, Alcatel, ZTE and more if you forget the Google account and password on your phone.

 - Part 2: How to Enable and Disable Factory Reset Protection?

 FRP is designed to make sure that no one can easily wipe out the data and factory reset your phone if the phone is lost or stolen.
 It is a good thing, which make our Android device less tempting to the thieves.
 However, FRP could also be a headache sometimes.
 For example, when we totally forget the FRP and send the phone to the next user(a friend or a ramdom guy that buys the phone), we may end up having to share our Google account temporarily with others.
-Luckily, it is quite easy to disable FRP on Android device.
+Luckily, it is very easy to disable FRP on Android device.

 FRP is automatically enabled once you have added a Google account to your phone.
 To add a Google account: